sogaiu/tree-sitter-clojure/doc/makefile.md

 }
 ```

-The `name` and `version` entries will satisfy our user's needs while
+The `name` and `version` entries should satisfy our user's needs while
 the `tree-sitter` entry will satisy the `tree-sitter` cli.

 ### Drawbacks of Some `tree-sitter` Subcommands